What is a "Senior Lawyer"?

 Is a volunteer required to pay for everything for their trip?

 No. ISLP covers the basic costs associated with travel - economy class airfare, modest accommodation (this can be a hotel for shorter stays or an apartment for longer missions), visa and vaccination costs, airport transfer in the project country, emergency travel insurance, and occasionally other items.
 The volunteers are generally responsible for their own meals, as they would be at home.
 Meals may be included in workshops or other training programs or with the accommodations.
-Each project has its own arrangements depending on the partner, duration, etc., but ISLP does try to cover as many of the basics as possible.
+Each project has its own arrangements depending on the partner, duration, etc.

 Is it safe to travel to these countries?